AlgoPeersKHub/SteaminaBootcamp-Foundational-Track-2022/README.md

 - Understanding the essential programming concepts for micro:bit projects.

 ### Programming Language
-- Identifying the programming language employed in the project.
+- Identifying the programming language used in the project.

 ### Coding Environment and Text Editor
-- Understanding the tools and environment used for writing code.
+- Know the tools and environment used for writing code.

 ### Project Code / Program
-- Actual code that powers the micro:bit project.
+-   Access the project code or program